SHORT STORY COMPETITION 2018

 Our 2018 competition will be for a short story on the theme of Natural Justice.
 Interpret it how you like!
 The story should be 2,500 words maximum and the deadline is 30 September 2018.

 This year, entrants also have the option of paying for a mini critique (minimum 250 words) for an extra £20.
+Mini critiques are only available if you’re paying for an entry at the same time; if you wish to pay for a full critique of your story before entering please check out the Fiction Feedback website.

 The story should not have been published in print or a first-prize competition winner.